rocketvalidator/docs-rocketvalidator/docs/api/schedules.md

 * `perform_html_checks`.
 Boolean to enable checks using the W3C Validator software on the Web Pages found.
 Defaults to true.
 * `perform_a11y_checks`.
 Boolean to enable checks using Deque Axe Core software on the Web Pages found.
 Defaults to false.
 * `deep_crawl`.
 Boolean to enable deep crawling.
 Defaults to true.
+* `prefer_canonical_urls`.
+Boolean to indicate canonical URLs are preferrer.
+Defaults to true.
 * `dynamic_crawler`.
 Boolean to use the Dynamic Crawler (for JS apps) instead of the default static crawler.
 Defaults to false.
 * `active`.
 Boolean to enable the schedule.
 Defaults to true.
 * `initial_urls`.
 Newline-separated list of URLs.